 Our final piece of advice is to always consult with your security partner and your technology partners.
 They will ensure the impact of the migration is minimized from monitoring to maintenance and operations.
 The decisions you take together on designing the cloud infrastructure will then be easy to scale, monitor and audit.
 If you would like to advance your business with a trusted security partner, get in touch with us.

-I am the CTO and Senior QSA at Advantio.
+I am the CTO, Senior Security Consultant, and PCI QSA since 2010 at Advantio.

 At Advantio, I am also part of the ZeroRisk team.
 Our vision is to make security and compliance simpler for our users.